ArcheType: A Novel Framework for Open-Source Column Type Annotation using Large Language Models

-In context sampling, \textit{feature selection} refers to what aspects of the original data we choose to include in our context.
-In all of our experiments, our first feature is CS, the context sample itself.
+\myparagraph{Feature Selection.} In context sampling, \textit{feature selection} refers to what aspects of the original data we choose to include in the context.
+In all of our experiments, our first feature is the context sample itself (CS).
 We also experiment with including the \textit{file name (FN)} of the table, used by \cite{TURLpaper}, \textit{summary statistics (SS)}, used by \cite{sherlockpaper}, and samples from \textit{other columns (OC)}, used by \cite{doduopaper}.